bloodybowlers/UkeGeeks/README.md

     const UseModRewrite = true;

-If you installed UkeGeeks to a subdirectory don't forget to set RewriteBase accordingly:
+Also rename **htaccess.txt** to **.htaccess** (or copy the content into an existing .htaccess) - and if you installed UkeGeeks to a subdirectory don't forget to set _RewriteBase_ in .htaccess accordingly:

     RewriteBase /hobbies/ukulele